 You can’t open Control Panel?
 Take a look at this step-by-step guide to find a solution.

 - Repair using Microsoft Office disc (Windows XP / Windows 7)

 - Launch the Microsoft Office Picture Manager app.

-- Click Help drop-down menu and select Detect and Repair.
+- Click Help, and select Detect and Repair.

-- In the repair window, check the Restore my shortcuts box.
+- Check the Restore my shortcuts box.
 Make sure you uncheck the second box.

 - Click Start.

-- If your computer prompts you to insert the disc of Microsoft Office, insert the disc.
+- If your PC prompts you to insert the disc of Microsoft Office, insert the disc.